saveenr/usql-tutorial/ch07-grouping-and-aggregation.md

 ## Data types coming from aggregate functions

 You should be aware of how some aggregation operators deal with data types.
 Some aggregations will promote a numeric type to a "larger" type.
-Other aggregations may switch types entirely.

 For example: